Since 2014, The Wellbeing Project has worked to catalyze a culture of inner wellbeing for all changemakers.

-Built a coalition of 400+ leading global and local organisations which have begun integrating inner wellbeing at the heart of their organizations reaching hundreds of thousands changemakers.
+Built a coalition of 400+ leading global and local organisations which have begun integrating inner wellbeing at the heart of their organizations reaching millions of changemakers.

 Increased the normalisation of mental health and inner wellbeing among diverse leaders, funders, universities, corporations and policymakers through our storytelling and advocacy.